lokeshvloki/lokeshvloki/README.md

 <h1 align="center">👋 Lokesh V</h1>
 I'm a passionate and dedicated student pursuing a Bachelor of Computer Applications (BCA), and I'm currently the college topper in my program.
 Welcome to my GitHub profile, where I showcase my skills, projects, and what I'm learning in the world of technology.

-In my free time, I love traveling ✈️, reading books 📚.
+In My free time, I love travelling ✈️, reading books 📚.
 ---

 ## 🔭 About Me